Gene LeBell: Milo Savage match

 The match took place on December 2, 1963.
 The combatants were initially cautious, with LeBell being the first in pressing the action by attempting to throw Savage down.
-The boxer blocked the move, which aggravated an old shoulder injury of LeBell.
+The boxer blocked the move, which LeBell claimed aggravated an old shoulder injury.
 LeBell tried several techniques through the second and third rounds and was finally successful in taking Savage down, but Savage kept defending both standing and on the ground in a very technical manner, seemingly confirming LeBell's theory about his opponent's grappling training.
 Savage even attempted to sweep the judoka in one instance.
 Nevertheless, LeBell got mount and found the opportunity to execute an armbar, but he opted instead to seek a choke, concluding that Savage would not surrender to a broken arm.
 Finally, he performed a left harai goshi in the fourth round and followed by locking a rear naked choke.
 Within seconds, Savage fell unconscious and LeBell was declared the winner.

 The loss by Savage, the hometown favorite, caused the crowd to react violently.
 Bottles, chairs, and other debris were thrown into the ring.
 To prevent a full-blown riot, hometown hero and rated professional boxer Jay Fullmer (brother of boxers Gene and Don Fullmer) entered the ring to congratulate LeBell.
-The judoka and his team showed their sportsmanship by helping to revive Savage using kappo, as neither the referee nor the ring doctor knew how to resuscitate him.
-Despite this, a man tried to stab LeBell on the way out and the latter had to be protected by the judokas and professional wrestlers who accompanied him.
+According to 1999 interview with LeBell, the judoka and his team showed their sportsmanship by helping to revive Savage using kappo, as neither the referee nor the ring doctor knew how to resuscitate him.
+Despite this, LeBell claims that a man tried to stab him on the way out and the latter had to be protected by the judokas and professional wrestlers who accompanied him.
+Dewey Lewes Falcone, who attended the event and wrote a round-by-round recap for Black Belt magazine, made no mention of either of these events as claimed by LeBell.

+As noted by Black Belt in a write-up about LeBell following his death in 2022 that briefly covered the event, he was known to fabricate stories regarding his exploits.
+As a result, it is possible that many of the claims he made regarding the fight, such as the use of brass knuckles, the audience member attempting to stab LeBell, and the extent of Savage's grappling experience, may be exaggerated or outright fabricated.